 Childminders are self-employed and take care of their own tax and national insurance.
 They are not employed by parents.
 But negotiate a contract and charge fee for the service they give to families.

-They are inspected and registered by The Scottish Commission for the Regulation of Care (The Care Commission).
+They are inspected and registered by Care Inspectorate.

 Playgroups offer sessions for children from around two to five years of age.

 Playgroups are usually run by a management committee of parents and carers of children who go to the group and they employ the staff.

 Children have the opportunity to learn through play and develop their social and communication skills by interacting with other children and gain in confidence.
 Parents have the opportunity to take part in their child’s learning experience by helping during sessions based on a rota system.